janwasgint/JWCardViewControllerTransitioning/README.md

             inNavigationController: navigationController!)
 ```

 in the ViewControllers `viewDidLoad()`.
 All sub-ViewControllers will then be presented as cards.
+All higher ViewControllers won't be affected.
 No storyboard adjustments required.

 ## License

 Free to use, also commercially.
-Happy about credits, but not required.
+Happy about credits.
 Feel free to leave a star or tell me about it if you could use my Framework.